Overview of Object Storage

 Object Storage is Always Free eligible.
 For more information about Always Free resources, including capabilities and limitations, see Oracle Cloud Infrastructure Free Tier.

 Use the following Object Storage resources to store and manage data.
 Authorization and resource limits are discussed later in this topic.

-- Any type of data, regardless of content type, is stored as an object.
-The object is composed of the object itself and metadata about the object.
+Any type of data, regardless of content type, is stored as an object.
+An object is composed of the object itself and metadata about the object.
 Each object is stored in a bucket.

 Object Storage Features

 - STRONG CONSISTENCY